ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 `rake` will then do the following in order:

-- Initialize Rake
+- Initializes Rake
-- Load and run Rakefile (Rakefile contains task definitions)
+- Loads and runs Rakefile (Rakefile contains task definitions)
-- Invoke a task given from the command line argument
+- Invokes a task given from the command line argument

 When you use Rake, your main work is writing task definitions in your Rakefile.
 The task called from the command line must be defined in the Rakefile.